VS

 Looking at overall running costs, both models reveal some interesting differences in everyday economy.

-As for range, the Hyundai Tucson performs a bit better – achieving up to 70 km, about 8 km more than the Kia Niro.
+As for electric range, the Hyundai Tucson performs a bit better – achieving up to 70 km, about 8 km more than the Kia Niro.

 Engine and Performance: